Anesthesia Error Medical Malpractice Claims in Georgia

 - Failure to recognize anesthesia complications

-Many anesthesia errors are preventable with proper preparation and monitoring.
+Many anesthesia errors are preventable with proper preparation, monitoring, and communication.

 Anesthesia Errors by Stage of Care